AleksandarBayrev/general-linux-fixes/Fedora-HowTO.md

 # Install latest Fedora - either immutable or mutable

-# IMPORTANT!!! - When Fedora migrates to `bootc` please check`Fedora_Bootc_Migration_Guide.pdf` (of course run it through an AI/check documentation manually since commands could be changed)
+# IMPORTANT!!! - [ NOTE - it could be obsolete by the time it releases, since the plans are to integrate dnf5 and bootc to replace rpm-ostree ] When Fedora migrates to `bootc` please check`Fedora_Bootc_Migration_Guide.pdf` (of course run it through an AI/check documentation manually since commands could be changed)

 # IMPORTANT!!! - If you choose the immutable variant read the whole document!